Alex Salmond: Entering government

 Having won the largest number of seats in the general election (47 of 129), the SNP sought to form a coalition with the Scottish Liberal Democrats.
 When those talks failed, the SNP chose to form a one-party minority government.
 The SNP and Scottish Greens signed an agreement where the Greens supported SNP ministerial appointments, but did not offer support for any confidence or budget votes ("confidence and supply").
 Due to the agreement signed with the Greens, Salmond's investiture vote was successful despite only having 47 of 129 seats in the Parliament.
 The vote was 49–46, with the SNP and Greens voting in favour and the 46 Scottish Labour MSPs voting against, with the Conservatives and Liberal Democrats abstaining.

-Salmond reduced the size of the Cabinet from nine members to six, and said he would seek to govern on a "policy by policy" basis.
+Salmond reduced the size of the Scottish Cabinet from nine members to six, and said he would seek to govern on a "policy by policy" basis.
 In order to concentrate on his new role as First Minister, Salmond stood down as the SNP group leader at Westminster and was replaced by Angus Robertson.
 The Guardian reported in November 2007 that Salmond believed Scotland would be independent within "the next decade".